 4. SMF decides on re-anchoring.
-This is similar to the decision taken by SMF to insert an UL CL/BP in solution.
+This is similar to the decision taken by SMF to insert an UL CL/BP in solution #22.
 SMF shall select a UPF/PSA closest to the user.
 If latest UE Location is not available and needed by the SMF, SMF can get UE location from AMF by invoking Namf_EventExposure service with OneTime Report type (as in TS 29.518 [41], clause 5.3.1).
+The selected Edge AS may be considered if available.

+4b.
+Late DNS handling.
+The SMF notifies back to LDNSR, and the DNS processing can resume.
+A notification indicating that the session is being re/anchored, triggers LDNSR to drop the DNS request.
+Else, the DNS query is simply forwarded (with no LDNSR intervention) for resolution.

 5. SMF initiates Change of PDU Session Anchor to the PSA selected in step 3 using one of the following methods: